kstenerud/safe-encoding/safe85-specification.md

 ### Features:

  * Safe for use in JSON, SGML formats, source code string literals, without escaping
- * Mostly safe for URLs (only sub-delimiters need to be escaped)
+ * Mostly safe for URIs (only sub-delimiters need to be escaped)
  * Safe for use in formatted documents
  * Safe for use in legacy text processing systems
  * Alternate Form with Support for length fields